-Endangered by COSEWIC in 2010.
+The BC Species and Ecosystems Explorer contains information on native mussel species present in BC, including their federal and/or provincial threat status.
+The Rocky Mountain Ridged Mussel (Gonidea angulata) (Figure 3) is native to BC and was listed as Special Concern under SARA in 2003 and assessed as Endangered by COSEWIC in 2010.
 Its presence is limited to the Columbia River system and its tributaries, including the Okanagan and Kootenay rivers.
 It is trapezoidal in shape, ~12.5 cm long and ~0.4 cm wide.
 Any live specimens of a species at risk should not be disturbed.
-Collect photographs, and the location (GPS coordinates preferred) and other information of the specimen and submit it to the BC Conservation Data Centre (CDC) as soon as possible (see Appendix A for reporting information).
+Collect photographs, the location (GPS coordinates preferred) and other information about the specimen and submit it to the BC Conservation Data Centre (CDC) as soon as possible (see Appendix A for reporting information).
 Additional information on identifying native freshwater mussels in BC is available on the CDC website and more information on other native freshwater molluscs in BC can be found here.

 Figure 3.
-Mountain Ridged Mussel (Gonidea angulata) native to BC.
+Rocky Mountain Ridged Mussel (Gonidea angulata) native to BC.
 Photo credit: The Xerces Society